-Upon arrival, sugarcane aphids could only be con-trolled through chemical application, but seed com-panies are responding with hybrid solutions in a triumphant and expedient way.
-More hybrids than ever labeled sugarcane aphid tolerant or resistant are heading to fields this spring.
+pon arrival, sugarcane aphids could only be controlled through chemical application, but seed companies are responding with hybrid solutions in a triumphant and expedient way.
+More hybrids than ever the brids showing tolerance to sugarcane aphids.
+It includes hybrids not only from Alta and Warner but also B-H General Research (1997). labeled sugarcane aphid tolerant or resistant are heading to fields this spring.